Devore, San Bernardino: Education

-Local Attractions
+Local attractions

-Glen Helen Amphitheater also known as Glen Helen Pavilion, is a local open-air concert hall that hosts to many music festivals.
+Glen Helen Amphitheater (also known as Glen Helen Pavilion or G.H.
+Amphitheater), is a local, open-air venue that hosts many music festivals and performances.
+Originally designed and opened in 1982 by Steve Wozniak, and with a maximum capacity of 65,000 people, it is the largest open-air amphitheater on the continent; generally, most amphitheaters accommodate anywhere from 10,000 to 25,000 people, making G.H.
+Pavilion more than double the average capacity.
+The orchestra, box and loge sections can seat up to 10,902 people, with the lawn section at the back fitting an additional 54,098.

-Mountain High is a resort in Wrightwood that is open in the Winter for snow sports (skiing and snowboarding).
+Mountain High is a ski resort in Wrightwood that is open during the colder months for snow sports, including skiing and snowboarding.

 The Old Fire

 Devore suffered from a fire on October 25, 2003.
 The fire began at Waterman Canyon around 9:00 A.M and by 6:30 P.M the fire had grown up to 10,000 acres.
 The fire burned 91,281 acres, destroyed 940 residences, 30 commercial buildings and 300 outbuildings.
 More than 4,000 firefighters were called in effort to put this fire out.
 The Old Fire grew and spread towards the San Bernardino Mountains.
 The Old Fire grew so big that it merged with another existing fire, the Grand Prix Fire, across the Interstate 15 Freeway.
 Combined, these fires caused damage that spanned more than 30 miles wide.
-When this fire hit Devore, the city was still recovering from the Panorama Fire from November 1980 which had damaged 23,800 acres.
-The destruction caused by The Old Fire further damaged the land from a previous fire, The 1980 Panorama Fire that burned 23,800 acres.
+When this fire hit Devore, the city was still recovering from the Panorama Fire from November 1980 which had burned 23,800 acres.
 The Old Fire resulted in 6 deaths and evacuation of over 70,000 citizens.